jouwdan/pyhkc/README.md

 - Arm and disarm the alarm in various modes.
 - Configure multiple user codes for the same panel and inspect per-user access.
 - Reuse a route inventory extracted from the official HKC SecureComm 2 Android app.
+- Reuse generic AppV3 helpers for experimenting with confirmed routes.

 ## Installation